White Sox vs. Rockies Player Props Betting Odds

-Oddsmakers have set player props for Ryan McMahon and others when the Colorado Rockies host the Chicago White Sox at Coors Field on Friday at 8:40 PM ET.
+Player prop bet odds for Luis Robert, Ryan McMahon and others are listed when the Chicago White Sox visit the Colorado Rockies at Coors Field on Saturday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!